 Unfortunately, inexperienced attorneys often do not consider these additional parties.
 This is very unfortunate, because these additional “at-fault” parties can often be additional sources of compensation for truck accident victims.
 When a person is injured in a truck accident, the injuries can often be catastrophic or even death.
 So, the failure of inexperienced lawyers can mean that the potential victim does not recover near the amount of compensation that he should.
 Therefore, if you have been injured in a truck accident in Georgia, we highly recommend finding an attorney that specializes in truck accidents to represent you.

 Personal Injury Sustained in Truck Accidents Are Often More Severe

-It is estimated that 1 in every 6 accident fatalities in Georgia involves a truck, which requires an attorney to file a wrongful death lawsuit against the responsible parties.
+It is estimated that 1 in every 6 accident fatalities in Georgia involves injuries from a truck, which requires an attorney to file a wrongful death lawsuit against the truck accidents are different responsible parties in injury crashes.
 Because large, tractor-trailer trucks can carry so much weight, they carry a lot more momentum when driving.
 The legal limit for an eighteen-wheeler is 80,000 pounds.
 Whereas, the average car weighs around 5,000 pounds.
-This means that large trucks have a much higher probability of being involved in multi-vehicle (or “pile -up”) crashes and those crashes are much more severe.
+This means that large trucks have a much higher probability of being involved in multi-vehicle (or “pile -up”) crashes and the injuries in those crashes are much more severe.
 Also, many trucking companies illegally exceed the legal weight limits and cause even more dangerous conditions on the road.

 When it comes to weight and other safety factors, trucking companies are required by law to maintain records of the equipment and truck drivers’ hours.
 This is very important to us because poorly maintained equipment and tired drivers are leading causes of truck accidents.